 What if I am absent when a task is notified?
 13 What if I am absent due to illness on the day of a task?
 13 What if I miss one of my examinations due to illness?
-14 What if I become ill while at school before I sit the task?
+13 What if I become ill while at school before I sit the task?
 14 What if I become ill during the task?
 14 What if I will be absent from a task with prior approved leave?
 15 What if I am absent on the day of a task for reasons other than illness?
-15 What if I am absent due to work placement when the task Notification is issued, or on the day of a task?
-16 Notification is issued, or on the day of a task?
-What if I have problems with computers and technology?
+15 What if I am absent due to work placement when the task notification is issued, or on the day of a task?
 16 What if I have problems with computers and technology?
-16 16 What if I have problems with computers and technology?
+16 What if I have problems with computers and technology?
 What if I have an excursion on the day of an assessment task?
-16 16 17 What if I have problems with computers and technology?
-What if I have an excursion on the day of an assessment task?
+16 What if I have an excursion on the day of an assessment task?
+16 17 What if I have an excursion on the day of an assessment task?
 What if I miss a task or examination without an acceptable reason?
-16 16 17 17 What if I have problems with computers and technology?
-What if I have an excursion on the day of an assessment task?
+16 17 17 What if I have an excursion on the day of an assessment task?
 What if I miss a task or examination without an acceptable reason?
 What if I am late for a task?
-16 16 17 17 17
+16 17 17 17